rangsimanketkaew/Auto-NWChem/README.md

 <p/>
 <br />

-Automated Program for compiling NWchem with MPICH / Intel MPI+MKL / OpenMPI on Linux cluster.  <br />
+An automated program for compiling NWchem with MPICH / Intel MPI+MKL / OpenMPI on Linux cluster.  <br />

 ## Prerequisites